torproject/privacy-docs/patterns/data-confinement.md

 ## Secondary effects ##

-Reduce leaking personal information in case of a breach
+Reduce leaking personal information in case of a breach.